- Email me

 My guest this week describes inspiration as those moments when something small suddenly leaps out and becomes significant.
 And countless times, the trigger has been music.
 An entire fantasy trilogy conjured itself when a song took root in her mind.
 She says she’s sometimes had to hide her soundtracks in case her young children come across unsuitable lyrics, but would not be separated from the songs that feed her imagination so richly.
 She is Devon Flaherty and she’s on the Red Blog with her Undercover Soundtrack.
 PLUS there’s a signed copy of one of her novels AND a CD to be won…

-authors, countless times, Devon, Devon Flaherty, entertainment, fantasy trilogy, fiction, Fix and Finish With Confidence, free book, free CD, giveaway, having ideas, how to write a book, how to write a novel, ideas, imagination, inspiration, lyrics, music for writing, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, novels, publishing, Roz Morris, self-publishing, soundtracks, The Undercover Soundtrack, undercover soundtrack, win a book, writing, writing a novel - Nail Your Novel, writing life, writing to music
+authors, countless times, Devon, Devon Flaherty, entertainment, fantasy trilogy, fiction, Fix and Finish With Confidence, free book, free CD, giveaway, having ideas, how to write a book, how to write a novel, ideas, imagination, inspiration, lyrics, music for writing, My Memories of a Future Life, novels, publishing, Roz Morris, self-publishing, soundtracks, The Undercover Soundtrack, undercover soundtrack, win a book, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, writing to music

 ‘It’s never a bad thing to make the reader feel a bit uneasy’ – The Undercover Soundtrack, Jonathan Pinnock